BWBrook/localmap/README.md

 The bounding box approach ensures the map covers Tasmania for the current lyrebird case study while remaining configurable for future species.
+Provide optional ancillary locations via `additional_points`; they should include `lat`/`lon` columns in the referenced CSV and will render in the configured colour (default red).